-A vote conducted via written responses shall be announced by the Chair using the IBIS e-mail reflector or other system established by the IBIS Committee or the Parent Organization.
+A vote conducted via written responses shall be announced by the Chair or Acting Chair using the IBIS e-mail reflector or other system established by the Committee or the Parent Organization.
 A call for vote conducted via written responses shall include the topic, a list of acceptable responses and a closing date for the votes to be received and the results tallied.
 The closing date shall not be earlier than 14 days after distribution of the announcement.

 Votes on ANSI standards, Parent Organization standards, and related documents from the Parent Organization shall be conducted via ballot or other method designated by the Parent Organization.
 Votes on such documents shall be conducted according to eligibility rules and procedures established by the Parent Organization, which may deviate from those described in this Document.

-Changes to this Policies and Procedures document require approval by at least 2/3 of all Membership Companies, rounded up to the nearest whole number.
+Changes to this Policies and Procedures document require approval by at least 2/3 of all Member Organizations, rounded up to the nearest whole number.

 BOARD STRUCTURE

-Executive authority for the Committee shall be vested in the IBIS Committee Board.
+Executive authority for the Committee shall be vested in the Committee Board.
 The individual Board offices and their duties are listed below.

-A single individual may hold up to two Board positions, except that no individual may hold the position of Chair and Vice-Chair simultaneously.
+A single individual may hold up to two Board offices, except that no individual may hold the offices of Chair and Vice-Chair simultaneously.

-Position Responsibilities
+Office Responsibilities

 -----------------------------------------------------------------------------

-Chair The Chair oversees all Committee activities, presides at all general meetings, and has authority to approve expenditures.
+Chair The Chair oversees all Committee activities, presides at general meetings, and has authority to approve expenditures.
 The Chair shall also form and dissolve Working and Task Groups, and appoint Working and Task Group chairs.
-This person shall be an employee of a Membership Company.
+This person shall be a representative of a Member Organization.

 Vice-Chair The Vice-Chair fulfills the duties of the Chair and/or Secretary in her/his absence and coordinates all public relations (press releases, media contacts).
 This person shall serve as Acting Chair upon the removal or resignation of the Chair.
-This person shall be an employee of a Membership Company.
+This person shall be a representative of a Member Organization.

 Secretary The Secretary shall coordinate the logistics of all meetings and take and publish meeting minutes within 10 days of a meeting.
-This person need not be an employee of a Membership Company.
+This person need not be a representative of a Member Organization.

-Treasurer The Treasurer shall track all committee income and expenses, in coordination with the Parent Organization.
-The Treasurer is also responsible to coordinate with the Secretary and Webmaster as to the official list of valid Membership Companies.
-This person need not be an employee of a Membership Company.
+Treasurer The Treasurer shall oversee all Committee income and expenses, as collected and disbursed by the Parent Organization.
+The Treasurer is also responsible to coordinate with the Secretary and Webmaster as to the official list of valid Member Organizations.
+This person need not be a representative of a Member Organization.

 Librarian The Librarian shall maintain the on-line library of public IBIS models, including verifying the entries’ authenticity and compliance before posting.
-This person need not be an employee of Membership Company.
+This person need not be a representative of a Member Organization.

 Webmaster The Webmaster shall maintain the contents of the official Committee web site and roster and perform file server administrative activities for the IBIS website.
-This person need not be an employee of a Membership Company.
+This person need not be a representative of a Member Organization.

-Postmaster The Postmaster shall maintain the committee e-mail distribution lists.
-This person need not be an employee of a Membership Company.
+Postmaster The Postmaster shall maintain the Committee e-mail distribution lists.
+This person need not be a representative of a Member Organization.

 ELECTIONS

-All officers are selected annually by election of the Membership Companies.
+All officers are selected annually by election of the Member Organizations.

 For each election, the Chair shall appoint a Returning Officer, with her/his consent, to conduct the election.
-The Returning Officer need not be affiliated with a Membership Company.
+The Returning Officer need not be affiliated with a Member Organization.
 The Returning Officer shall not be a nominee for any office in that election.
 The Returning Officer shall announce the opening and closing dates for receipt of nominations and the opening and closing dates for receipt of votes in accordance with the rules of this document.
 The following schedule shall be used for nominations and elections:

 On or before May 17 (or last weekday preceding) – nomination period opens

-May 31 (or last weekday preceding) – nomination period ends
+End of May 31 (or last weekday preceding) – nomination period ends